-- 1. Unless two are out, the status of a following baserunner is not affected by a preceding baserunner or failure to comply. - If, on an appeal, the preceding baserunner is the THIRD OUT, no following baserunner shall be allowed to score. - 3.
+- 1. Unless two are out, the status of a following baserunner is not affected by a preceding baserunner or failure to comply. - 2.
+If, on an appeal, the preceding baserunner is the THIRD OUT, no following baserunner shall be allowed to score. - 3.
 If an appealed out is the THIRD OUT, and is the result of a force out, neither preceding nor following baserunners shall score. - 4.
 If the appealed out is the THIRD OUT, and is the result of the batter-baserunner not touching first base, preceding baserunners shall not score. - In any appealed play not a force out, all baserunners in advance of a baserunner being appealed out, who touch the scoring line legally before completion of the THIRD APPEALED OUT shall be counted.
-Succeeding baserunners cannot score. - W. When a defensive player clearly has the ball and is waiting for the baserunner and the baserunner deliberately with great force crashes into the defensive player. - EFFECT Sec.
-5 W The offender is out and shall be ejected, the ball is dead and all other baserunners must return to the last base touched at the time of the infraction. - X. If he is called on the infraction of directing or uttering profanities at an umpire, another player or participant and/or utters profanities whereby the spectators can hear it, after a warning has been given to both teams for the first occurrence of profanity from either team. - EFFECT Sec.
+Succeeding baserunners cannot score. - W. When a defensive player clearly has the ball and is waiting for the baserunner and the baserunner deliberately with great force crashes into the defensive player.

+EFFECT Sec.
+5 W The offender is out and shall be ejected, the ball is dead and all other baserunners must return to the last base touched at the time of the infraction.

+X. If he is called on the infraction of directing or uttering profanities at an umpire, another player or participant and/or utters profanities whereby the spectators can hear it, after a warning has been given to both teams for the first occurrence of profanity from either team.
+FEFERE 5.2.5.2.
+The ball several ball of the first occurrence or profanity from either team.

+EFFECT Sec.
 5 X The ball remains live and all other baserunners are in jeopardy.